Wi-Fi and Internet

 Residents can use an Ethernet cable to connect their devices by plugging into the numerous orange wall jacks scattered throughout the Residence Halls.
 The speed of wired connectivity is one gigabit per second (1 Gb/s).
 The hospitality Wireless Access Points located in some residential living areas also have Ethernet ports on the bottom.
 We recommend plugging devices (especially desktop computers, game consoles, and smart TVs) into ethernet whenever possible as the connection will be more stable and it will free up bandwidth for WiFi only devices.

 OSURESLIFE is a new network that does not require encryption.
 It is only available in the Residential Halls and Apartments (where Wi-Fi is available), it will not work across the rest of campus.

-If you have devices you would like to connect to Wi-Fi that doesn't support WPA2-enterprise encryption but does support open networks (such as smart TV's, Roku/AppleTV, kindle/nook e-readers, game consoles, etc...), you can register them to connect to the OSURESLIFE network.
+If you have a device you would like to connect to Wi-Fi that doesn't support WPA2-enterprise encryption but does support open networks, you can register to connect it to the OSURESLIFE network.

 Please keep in mind that this network is unencrypted.
 You should approach this network with the same caution as you would an open Wi-Fi network in a coffee shop.
 You should never use a device on this network to connect to any website or service where your personal information could be at risk.
 When possible (such as with Smart TVs and Game Consoles) it is much safer and more reliable to simply plug these devices into the wired network with an ethernet cable.